KaryRabbit/portuguese-flashcards/README.md

 - **Card Management**: Add, edit, search, filter, and organize flashcards
 - **Rich Card Types**: Support for nouns, verbs (regular/irregular), adjectives, expressions, and more
 - **Examples & Conjugations**: Store example sentences and verb conjugations
+- **Sample Words**: Load 2,251 curated European Portuguese words with one click
 - **Import/Export**: Import from CSV/JSON and export to CSV
 - **Pagination & Sorting**: Efficient table with TanStack Table
 - **Local Storage**: All data stored locally in browser (no backend required)